absltkaos/python-dynamic-table/README.md

 * `set_col_names`
 * `set_table_renderer`

-If you want to write the table to a file instead of stdout (the default) you have to do so when instantiating the *Table* class.
+If you want to write the table to a file instead of stdout (the default) you do so when instantiating the *Table* class.
 Like so:

 ```py
 my_file=open('/path/to/file','rw')